tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Although a computational problem is typically expressed in terms of a high-level programming language, a ZK proof requires it to be expressed in terms of a set of quadratic constraints, which are closely related to circuits of logical gates.

-R1CS is short for Rank-1 Constraint System.
-Other than in Bulletproof constructions, these types of constraint systems have been featured in several constructions of zk-SNARKs.
-At times they were simply referred to as _quadratic constraints_ or _quadratic equations_; refer to
-[[5]], [[8]] and [[9]].
+Other than in Bulletproof constructions, R1CS types of constraint systems have been featured in several constructions of zk-SNARKs.
+At times they were simply referred to as quadratic constraints or quadratic equations; refer to [[5]], [[8]] and [[9]].